-4.2 The viva
+4.3 The viva

-- 4.2.1 The viva is an oral examination for an academic qualification in which two Examiners -- having in advance read, considered and formed an initial view on the Candidate's work -- meet formally with the Candidate to establish whether all the requirements for a thesis submitted for the degree of MPhil or PhD as set out in the Code of Practice for Postgraduate Research and Training have been met.
-During the viva, the Candidate is asked any questions which may clarify the view of the Examiners and help them to determine the appropriate examination outcome. - 4.2.2 All Candidates are subject to at least one viva. - 4.2.3 The viva will normally be held in person in London, typically at Goldsmiths, and in formal environment suitable for the conduct of an examination.
-Where a Candidate is registered on a Research Degree programme validated by Goldsmiths but delivered as part of a partnership arrangement, the viva may be required to take place at the partner institution. - 4.2.4 Where an in person viva cannot be held, for example, due to temporary restrictions affecting travel or face-to-face contact, it is permissible for the viva to be held via videoconference.
-In such a case, all parties should have regard for GG1 Good Practice Guidelines for Video-conference Viva Voce Examinations. - 4.2.5 With the Candidate's consent, a Supervisor may attend the viva as an observer.
+- 4.3.1 The viva is an oral examination for an academic qualification in which two Examiners -- having in advance read, considered and formed an initial view on the Candidate's work -- meet formally with the Candidate to establish whether all the requirements for a thesis submitted for the degree of MPhil or PhD as set out in the Code of Practice for Postgraduate Research and Training have been met.
+During the viva, the Candidate is asked any questions which may clarify the view of the Examiners and help them to determine the appropriate examination outcome. - 4.3.2 All Candidates are subject to at least one viva. - 4.3.3 The viva will normally be held in person in London, typically at Goldsmiths, and in formal environment suitable for the conduct of an examination.
+Where a Candidate is registered on a Research Degree programme validated by Goldsmiths but delivered as part of a partnership arrangement, the viva may be required to take place at the partner institution. - 4.3.4 Alternatively, it is permissible for the viva to be held via videoconference.
+In such a case, all parties should have regard for GG1 Good Practice Guidelines for Video-conference Viva Voce Examinations. - 4.3.5 With the Candidate's consent, a Supervisor may attend the viva as an observer.
 If this is the case, the Supervisor will notify the Examiners in advance.
 In keeping with the role of an observer, any Supervisor present must not speak unless invited to do so by the Examiners.
-Supervisors who exceed their role as silent observer may be ejected from the viva.
-No persons other than the Examiners, one Supervisor, an Independent Chair (if applicable) and the Candidate may be present at a viva. - 4.2.6 The Candidate may request breaks at any time during the viva. - 4.2.7 Examiners have the discretion to terminate a viva at any time on the following grounds: - In the event that the Candidate becomes unwell; - In the event of a viva involving audio-conferencing or video-conferencing, where significant and recurrent technical issues arise and it is considered likely that these issues will affect the outcome of the viva, and/or impair the ability of the Examiners to form a proper judgment regarding the outcome; - In the event that the Candidate makes comments to the Examiners, which put them under moral pressure, or offers any kind of incentive, to award a pass;
+Supervisors who exceed their role as observer may be ejected from the viva.
+No persons other than the Examiners, one Supervisor, an Independent Chair (if applicable) and the Candidate may be present at a viva.

-- In the event of a Supervisor being in attendance, where the Supervisor exceeds their role as a silent observer of the viva and attempts to influence the outcome of the examination; - In any other circumstances which they have reason to believe will hinder the conduct of a fair and transparent examination. - 4.2.8 In the event that the Examiners choose to terminate a viva, they are required to submit a written report to Research Degrees outlining the circumstances of the termination so that appropriate action may be taken. - 4.2.9 At the conclusion of the viva, the Candidate and, if present, the Supervisor and Independent Chair, shall withdraw, leaving the Examiners to confer on the outcome in private.
+- 4.3.6 The Candidate may request breaks at any time during the viva. - 4.3.7 Examiners have the discretion to terminate a viva at any time on the following grounds: - In the event that the Candidate becomes unwell; - In the event of a viva involving audio-conferencing or video-conferencing, where significant and recurrent technical issues arise and it is considered likely that these issues will affect the outcome of the viva, and/or impair the ability of the Examiners to form a proper judgment regarding the outcome; - In the event that the Candidate makes comments to the Examiners, which put them under moral pressure, or offers any kind of incentive, to award a pass; - In the event of a Supervisor being in attendance, where the Supervisor exceeds their role as a silent observer of the viva and attempts to influence the outcome of the examination; - In any other circumstances which they have reason to believe will hinder the conduct of a fair and transparent examination. - 4.3.8 In the event that the Examiners choose to terminate a viva, they are required to submit a written report to Research Degrees outlining the circumstances of the termination so that appropriate action may be taken. - 4.3.9 At the conclusion of the viva, the Candidate and, if present, the Supervisor and Independent Chair, shall withdraw, leaving the Examiners to confer on the outcome in private.

-4.3 Viva outcome
+4.4 Viva outcome